 Phew!
 Don’t you feel better now that you have a plan?
 Photo backup is like any other chore you’ve been putting off.
 Now that you know how to organize all your photos, it will be much easier to keep up, and you’ll wonder why you didn’t do it sooner!

 Before there’s a photo tragedy, take some time to start working on preserving those memories of yours!
-And if you need a photographer in the Phoenix area to create those memories for you, I’m ready to adventure with you.
+And if you need a photographer in the Phoenix area to create those memories for you, I’m ready to help.